cloutjs/zefoy-sessionid-gen/README.md

 # zefoy-sessionid-gen
-Script that generates a SessionID for zefoy.com (aka vipto.de)
+Script that generates a SessionID for zefoy.com (aka vipto.de/viptools.es)

 with a SessionID you can bypass the zefoy.com captcha, you can use it for automatically botting TikTok views, followers, shares etc. Sadly SessionID's are IP locked but maybe you find a workaround idk lol